-This page has been updated to include legislative bills and summaries that impact the developmental services community.
+This page has been updated to include legislative announcements, call to actions, proposed bills and summaries that impact the developmental services community.
 It contains bills of heightened significance that impact the individuals we serve.
 The original text and links for each bill is included with its individual entry.

 SB 63 (Jackson) allows employees up to 12 weeks of parental leave.
 Only applies to employers with 20 or more employees.
 Paid leave, including sick leave and vacation, may be used during that period.

 AB 168 (Eggman) prohibits employers from using an individual’s salary history to either hire or set pay levels for them.
 This bill also requires employers to provide the pay scale (or fixed rate of pay, if no range is allowed), developing one as needed, for open positions to applicants upon request.

 AB 1008 (McCarty) prevents employers from asking about a potential employee’s criminal record, if any.
 Background checks are permitted after a conditional offer of employment is made, but certain limitations apply.